 - Architecture: Military buildings, barracks and observation posts.

-- Access: Access requires hiking, but the trails are marked.
+- Access: Access requires a hike, but the trails are marked.

 2: The Old Serre-Ponçon Hydroelectric Plant

-An Industrial Vestige The former Serre-Ponçon hydroelectric plant is an abandoned industrial site, offering a unique atmosphere with its vast machine rooms and deserted infrastructure.
+An Industrial Relic The former Serre-Ponçon hydroelectric plant is an abandoned industrial site, offering a unique atmosphere with its vast machine rooms and deserted infrastructure.

 Site Features